cmckenz87/ArcsFates/userGuide/docs/Campaign/9-Pathfinder.md

 ## FAQ / Errata

+??? question "Uncovering Clues - How is this effect resolved if all of the Clues are on the board already, or if the Portal has already been found?"
+    <a id="faq1"></a>This action can still be done in order to gain resources and ships.
+In the case where all of the Clues are on the board, the player to your right removes a Clue token of their choice in order to place it in system.

-??? question "<sup>[1]</sup>Pilgrims - Does the prelude action require all Pilgrims to move into the same system?"
+??? question "Pilgrims - Does the prelude action require all Pilgrims to move into the same system?"
     <a id="faq1"></a>No. While a strict reading of the card may lead to this interpretation, it is intended that each Pilgrim can independently move into any system.
 Otherwise, the word "once" would be unnecessary.